cheng-shiwen/CourseRob/README.md

 Course Rob
 =============

-A simple python program to rob courses that you expect to get using python urllib.
+A simple python program to rob courses that you expect, which can login and stop automatically.

 ## Requirements